NexClipper/nexclipper.github.io/docs/installation.md

 statefulset.apps/nc-timescaledb   1/1     8m39s
 ```

-Additionally, The nex-system namespace creates WebStork (Deployment), and MetricOps (Deployment).
+Additionally, WebStork (Deployment), and MetricOps (Deployment) will be created in the nex-system Namespace.

 ```sh
 > kubectl get deploy,daemonset -n nex-system